ochrance-cz/web/content/dokument/hledame_temata_ktera_potrebuji_nasi_pozornost/index.md

 <strong>Within our mandate</strong> – We focus on protecting rights and improving the work of public authorities.
 First, we check whether the issue falls within our role.</li>
 <li>
 <strong>Feasible and sustainable</strong> – We want to be effective.
 We will choose topics we have the expertise, time, and resources to work on in the long term.</li></ol>
-<p>Take part and tell us which topics you think should be at the centre of the Ombudsmen’s attention.
+<p>Take part and tell us which topics you think should be at the centre of the Ombudspersons attention.
 Your ideas will help shape their future priorities.</p>
 <blockquote>
 <p>
 <strong>You can share your suggestion through our online form – find it here: XXX.
 You can fill it in as an individual or on behalf of an organisation.</strong></p></blockquote>